jdlph/Path4GMNS/docs/source/index.rst

 Quick Start
 -----------

-v0.8.7a1 as a hot fix over v0.8.6 includes several important changes in user interface.
-We highly recommend that you go through `this tutorial <https://github.com/jdlph/Path4GMNS/tree/dev/tests/tutorial.ipynb>`_ written in Jupyter notebook with step-by-step demonstration using the latest version, no matter you are one of the existing users or new to Path4GMNS.
+We highly recommend that you go through
+`this tutorial <https://github.com/jdlph/Path4GMNS/tree/dev/tests/tutorial.ipynb>`_
+written in Jupyter notebook with step-by-step demonstration using the latest version, no matter you are one of the existing users or new to Path4GMNS.